Latest News

 Support for Today and Tomorrow

-In working with the Foundation to create their philanthropic strategy, the Wieners made the decision to establish a donor advised fund and an endowment to support their giving goals.
+In working with the Foundation to create their philanthropic strategy, donor advised funds and endowments support giving goals.

 “Endowments are funds that are invested to provide returns that replenish the dollars distributed to charity each year.
 This ensures endowment funds are ‘forever funds,’ established to do good in our community for generations over and over,” Kolsrud said.

-When it comes to giving back, both the Spellerbergs and the Wieners have a message for everyone: Get started.
+When it comes to giving back, the Spellerbergs have a message for everyone: Get started.

 To learn more about how to create your own customized charitable giving strategy, contact us today at 605.336.7055.